 Installation | Topics | Beyond Lino

-How to import legacy data from TIM to Lino
+How to import TIM data to Lino

 def get_installed_plugins(self):